d-0-t/fcc_projects/backend/timestamp_microservice/README.md

 ### Valid input:

 - Unix timestamps,
-- Strings that can be parsed by Date().-- NOTE: strings of numbers (20211005) will be treated as a single integer and considered a unix timestamp, and NOT a date (ambiguous data).
+- Strings that can be parsed by Date().
+  - NOTE: strings of numbers (20211005) will be treated as a single integer and considered a unix timestamp, and NOT a date (ambiguous data).

 This project has been written for freeCodeCamp's Back End course.